 - Chill out on Girgaum Chowpatty beach and wait for sunset.

 - Wander around and explore the impressive Elephanta Caves in Mumbai.
+Click here to view a top-rated guided tour.

 - Visit one of Mumbai’s most iconic landmarks – the Chhatrapati Shivaji Terminus.